enhancing-automated-valet-parking/ai-parking-cloud/flows.md

 Any system acting as a user/client towards the inventory server can read this hierarchy information and e.g. store it locally (and refresh it sporadically).

-# Use Case 1: Manual Parking
+# Use Case 1+2: Manual Parking (with or without L2 assistance)
 This is the basic use case where a traditional vehicle or a vehicle equipped with L2 parking assistance is being used.
 An overview of the identified use cases can be found [here](https://docs.ai-parking.cloud/assets/images/usecases/us_cases.png).
 In this section, we'll look at the following steps of this use case:

 * Before and while driving
   * Where is the parking facility?
-  * How does it cost?
+  * How much does it cost?
   * Select of a parking facility
   * Activation of in-vehicle navigation to entry
 * Arriving/Entry